NBA Rumors: Cavaliers Won’t Regret Kyrie Irving For Isaiah Thomas Trade, According To ‘Bleacher Report’

 — ESPN (@espn) August 23, 2018

-Trading Kyrie Irving helped the Cavaliers to get ready in the second departure of LeBron James in free agency.
+Trading Kyrie Irving helped the Cavaliers get ready in the second departure of LeBron James in free agency.
 It’s worth noting that before the February NBA trade deadline, the Cavaliers flipped Isaiah Thomas and Jae Crowder into Larry Nance Jr., Jordan Clarkson, and Rodney Hood.
 All those three players are expected to become part of the Cavaliers’ long-term plan.
 Also, Collin Sexton, the Brooklyn Nets’ 2018 first-round pick the Cavaliers acquired from the Celtics, is currently one of the top favorites to win the Rookie of the Year award next season.

 The only time the Celtics can say that they win the blockbuster trade with the Cavaliers is once Kyrie Irving succeeds to help them win an NBA championship title.
 The Celtics are predicted to become the new ruler of the LeBron James-less Eastern Conference, but it remains questionable if they have what it takes to beat the reigning NBA champions, Golden State Warriors, in a best-of-series.
 Also, Irving is set to become an unrestricted free agent next summer, and there are speculations that the All-Star point guard is planning to leave Boston to team up with his Team USA teammate Jimmy Butler.